ragnaros1337/laravel9vue3/docs/cashier-paddle.md

 For more information on pay links, you may review [the Paddle API documentation on pay link generation](https://developer.paddle.com/api-reference/product-api/pay-links/createpaylink).

+> **Warning**
-> {note} After a subscription state change, the delay for receiving the corresponding webhook is typically minimal but you should account for this in your application by considering that your user's subscription might not be immediately available after completing the checkout.
+> After a subscription state change, the delay for receiving the corresponding webhook is typically minimal but you should account for this in your application by considering that your user's subscription might not be immediately available after completing the checkout.

 <a name="manually-rendering-pay-links"></a>
 #### Manually Rendering Pay Links